-What do we have in place currently to meet all requirements of IEA 1?
-Describe how we are using this measurement and reporting to drive improvement?
-How do we know that our improvement actions are effective and that we are learning at system and trust level?
-What further action do we need to take?
+What do we have in place currently to meet all requirements of IEA 1?Describe how w are using this measurement a reporting to driv improvement? that our improvement What further action do we need to take?
 Who and by when?
 What resource or support do we need?
-How will mitigate risk in the short term? --- -- --- --- ------------------ -- ---
+How will mitigate risk in the short term? --- ------------------------- --- --------------------- -- --

-I I Monthly maternity report and maternity dashboard presented to Quality Governance Committee.
+Monthly maternity report and maternity dashboard presented to Quality Governance Committee.
 Dashboard includes SI/HSIB reported numbers.
 Monthly report and oversight of maternity dashboard at LMNS.
 Dashboard includes SI/HSIB reported numbers.
 Monthly report to divisional CG includes progress on actions where clinical change is required and any additional incident actions.
 Action plan review meetings in place to monitor outstanding actions.
 Robust monitoring of actions to ensure learning embedded Action plans and task and finish groups for when a need for quality and safety improvements is identified from SI/HSIB reports, dashboard or other external reports.
 Red flags on dashboard are monitored and reviewed if consistently red for 3 months.
 Working groups convened to identify any actions needed to improve.
 Improvement actions monitored and reported through governance meetings.
 Local monitoring of themes and trends to identify effectiveness of implemented change and identify any further areas that require improvement.
 Improved clinical outcomes and reduction in Sis.
 Maternity indicators/dashboard, clinical audit, Benchmarking Audit plan used to audit any improvement actions identified.
 Actions from incidents where clinical change is required now included in Board and LMNS reports.
 First report due to Board February 2021.
 Requirement now to monitor compliance in reporting.
 Single Acute provider LMNS.
 LMNS to support development of a process to ensure regional oversight HoM/Deputy HoM Safety Champion LMNS Ongoing support from board and LMNS to table reporting.
-Development of a process to obtain regional oversight Improvement in Board and LMNS reporting to ensure both have improved SI oversight.

-opinion on cases of is take intrapartum fetal death, maternal death, neonatal brain injury and neonatal death not currently in place.
+Development of a process to obtain regional oversight Improvement in Board and LMNS reporting to ensure both have improved SI oversight. --- --- --- -- --- -- --- opinion on cases of intrapartum fetal death, maternal death, neonatal brain injury and neonatal death not currently in place.
+Review of some cases is taking place within Maternity and Neonatal network Process to ensure all appropriate cases reported.
 HSIB action plans shared locally and action plans monitored for compliance Requirement to secure external opinion on cases LMNS support HoM/Deputy HoM LMNS/ Clinical network support required to develop a robust process for appropriate external clinical review for cases outside HSIB referral criteria such as complex PMRT.
 All SI reports have multi- disciplinary review, completion and sign off within the Trust.
 All cases meeting HSIB criteria are reported.
 All PMRT reports are completed by a multi- disciplinary team.
-Support will be --- -- --- --- ----------------------------------- --- ---
+Support will be sought from the Clinical Network for any complex cases requiring external review -- -- --- --- ----------------------------------- -- ---

 SI reports are signed off at SI meeting which includes exec members of the Trust Board.
 SI discussed at PRM and slide included in reporting pack.
 Reporting process in place to report any SI to HSIB that meets criteria for referral.
 Trust currently reported 100% of qualifying cases to HSIB.
 HSIB and SI reports shared with staff at clinical governance meeting and Newsflash at handovers to learn from experience Safety leads in post to help coordinate HSIB and SI recommendations Quarterly Learning Lessons Newsletter in place As above SI findings are used to generate quality improvement initiatives and monitored through action plan review meetings.
 Clinical audit plan supports the audit of any quality improvement identified.
 Effectiveness of improvement actions monitored through audit plan Monthly Board Report now includes a summary of all SI reports and a summary of the key issues identified.
-HoM/Clinical Director --- --- --- --- ----------------------- -- --
+HoM/Clinical Director --- --- -- -- -------------------------- -- --